Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 For applications that use FP64 dense linear algebra---specifically, General Matrix-Matrix Multiplication (GEMM)---for large matrices, including density functional theory, tensor-core usage has led to large performance gains~\cite{yu2022gpu}.
 This has been exploited both in scientific applications (e.g., BerkeleyGW~\cite{deslippe2012berkeleygw}) and in benchmarking codes (e.g., HPL~\cite{dongarra1979linpack}) which typically utilize NVIDIA's FP64 tensor cores by calling the GEMM APIs in CUBLAS and other vendor libraries to achieve significant speedups for large GEMMs.
 However, many applications, in diverse fields such as molecular dynamics, computational engineering, and weather modeling, have not been able to leverage tensor cores as successfully~\cite{Domke2020MatrixEF} because they either do not perform matrix-matrix multiplies or their operations do not map well to tensor units.
 More recently, tensor core computations have been extended to more applications through direct programming, including stencil codes~\cite{gu2025sptcstencil} and finite element methods~\cite{cui2024acceleration}.

-We build on this prior work and apply tensor cores to a full finite element production application---a digital twin for tsunami early warning~\cite{henneking2025bell}, where the coupled acoustic--gravity wave propagation is solved as a first-order system of partial differential equations (PDEs) discretized with high-order finite elements.
+We build on this prior work and apply tensor cores to a full finite element production application---a digital twin for tsunami early warning---that is already well-optimized and won the Gordon Bell Prize in 2025~\cite{henneking2025bell}.
+The application code solves a coupled acoustic--gravity wave propagation problem as a first-order system of partial differential equations (PDEs) discretized with high-order finite elements.
 Specifically, we decompose the tensor contractions into small GEMMs of order $\mathcal{O}(10)$ and program the FP64 tensor cores directly in CUDA kernels.
-We show how directly programming tensor cores on state-of-the-art chips like NVIDIA's Grace Hopper GH200 and Grace Blackwell GB200 can lead to significant performance and energy efficiency gains in a complex application code.
+We use Parallel Thread Execution (PTX) instructions to directly program tensor cores on state-of-the-art chips like NVIDIA's Grace Hopper GH200 and Grace Blackwell GB200.
+We also create custom mappings to handle irregular matrix shapes and fuse kernels for additional performance.
+This leads to significant performance (up to 2$\times$) and energy efficiency (up to 83\%) gains in a complex, already well-tuned application code.
+The resulting application demonstrates near-ideal weak scaling and 90\% strong scaling efficiency on 9,216~GPUs.

 Using the tensor-core-optimized kernels, we then demonstrate excellent full-system scalability of the application code on one of the world's largest supercomputers---the \emph{Alps} system at the Swiss National Supercomputing Centre (CSCS).